 Simply put, the .22LR is the best-selling ammunition on the globe for good reason.
 Brad Zozak, from TruthAboutGuns, calls the Ruger 10/22, “the single most popular firearm of all time.”
 In a SHTF scenario, you might not be able to replace the stock on your Springfield M1A – but check any abandoned farmhouse, and you’ll most likely find replacement parts for your 10/22 (and probably .22LR rounds to go with it).

 Overall, you can't expect the .22LR to perform the functions of other, better-suited rifles.
 At the same time, one should also not expect a .30-06 to effectively take and preserve the meat off small game – arguably the type of game you’d want to harvest in the first place.

 If the survivalist hopes to stay alive in the backwoods, it takes more than just a .22LR rifle.
 It takes the ability to trap and forage for wild edibles to live somewhat comfortably.
 One needs to intelligently pack for survival scenarios.
-From carrying knives to packing a fire starter, everything needs to be picked thoughtfully.
+Everything needs to be picked thoughtfully, from carrying knives to packing a fire starter.
 The legendary frontiersmen of the 19th and 20th centuries relied more on their survival kits than they did on their rifles, and for good reason.

 About the Author – Usman is a writer, outdoor enthusiast, technology lover, and knife collector.